ivanlauxx/ChessQT/README.md

 - Replace all the code with our main.cpp code (supplied in this repo)

+- Place the media folder (supplied in this repo) into the project folder you created.
+Make sure the references in main.cpp to "../media" are valid

 - You should now be able to run chessqt